- Take measures to protect yourself and your baby from COVID-19 exposure.

 Keep Up With Care

 Pregnancy and postpartum can be an overwhelming time, especially during a pandemic.
 Your provider can make sure you are getting any needed mental health care and support.
+If you have concerns due to being immunocompromised or the lack of safety measures used by the clinic, see if you can opt for a telehealth appointment instead.

 Never delay emergency care due to fears about COVID-19.
 If you or your baby needs emergency care and you suspect one of you has COVID-19, call the hospital or urgent care center before going to let them know.